*Updated November 7, 2019

 States and even schools also have their own deadlines for FAFSA submission, so it is best to check with your school’s administration to make sure you get your form in on time.

-See here for some helpful tips about filling out your FAFSA.
+Check here for some helpful tips about filling out your FAFSA.

 You must fill out the FAFSA every year if you want to stay eligible for Direct Stafford Loans, so be sure to keep abreast of any changes in the form and comply with deadlines.